 A wooden plaque in the Tower of St Marys Church shows that ‘W. G. Symes’ was the ringer of the treble bell when the B. B. C. broadcast the Thornbury bell ringing on all its programmes on Christmas Day 1946.

 In 1932 William had borrowed £250 from the Thornbury Permanent Benefit Society to buy the property and a further sum of £65 was borrowed from Doris Smith of the Hackett.
 William had difficulty paying them off.
 He finally conveyed the house to Cicely on the basis that she would settle the debt.
 However William and Lois continued living at the house until they died, Lois on 23rd October 1956 and William on 27th December 1972.

 It is interesting to see a letter from Thornbury Rural District Council written in 1973 which confirms that the property then known as 50 High Street was known as 83 High Street in 1937 and that it was given the new number in 1953.

-Cecily Chambers – on 16th February 1937 the house was conveyed by William George Symes to Cecily Symes.
+Cicely Chambers – on 16th February 1937 the house was conveyed by William George Symes to Cicely Symes.
 She appears to have acquired the property by agreeing to pay off the outstanding loans.
 Full repayment was acknowledged by both the Thornbury Permanent Benefit Society and Doris Smith in 1944.

-Cecily was born in 1907, the eldest daughter of William George Symes and his wife, Lois Hedgland Cooper (see above).
-The Post Office online archives show that Cecily became a telephonist in their Bristol Exchange in August 1925 and she is still listed in that capacity in 1927.
-The 1931 and 1933 records show Cecily as a ‘Wtg Asst’ which we assume to be a wireless telegraph assistant.
+Cicely was born in 1907, the eldest daughter of William George Symes and his wife, Lois Hedgland Cooper (see above).
+The Post Office online archives show that Cicely became a telephonist in their Bristol Exchange in August 1925 and she is still listed in that capacity in 1927.
+The 1931 and 1933 records show Cicely as a ‘Wtg Asst’ which we assume to be a wireless telegraph assistant.
 She was noted as working then in P.O.
 Stores.